Winter Nelis pear

-The Winter Nelis pear is a deciduous pear tree growing to 8 m depending on rootstock, and is sparse and spreading in form.
+The Winter Nelis pear, also known as Bonne De Malines, is a deciduous pear tree growing to 8 m depending on rootstock, and is sparse and spreading in form.
 It is not frost tender.
 Its flowers are self-sterile and a pollinator tree is required that flowers at a similar time (its flowering group is D or 4).
-It is a late-season dessert pear.
+It is a late-season dessert pear picked in late autumn for use in early to mid-winter.
 The fruit are medium in size and have outstanding storage properties for a pear, easily keeping for a couple of months.
 Hoggs Fruit Manual (1880s) describes it as one of the richest flavoured pears, flesh being yellowish, fine-grained, buttery and melting, with a rich, sugary and vinous flavour and a fine aroma.
+The pear is suitable for both raw and cooked applications, alongside its impressive storage capacities this makes it an ideal pear for the home gardener.